-If you want to start a restore other than at the regularly scheduled time, the Cisco StadiumVision Director software also allows you to run a restore from backup to begin immediately.
+If you want to start a restore other than at the regularly scheduled time, the Cisco Stadium Vision Director software also allows you to run a restore from backup to begin immediately.

 You cannot successfully run the restore process while an event script is running.
+In addition, if your venue was running any script when the backup took place, then those scripts will begin running after the restore.